webspam/hdtSMP64/README.md

 is compiled for compute capability 5.0 for better performance with atomic operations.
 Therefore you will need at least a Maxwell card to use the stock plugin, or a late model Kepler card if you compile it yourself.

+If you have more than one CUDA-capable card, you can select the one used for physics calculations in the configuration file.
+The code is designed to allow it to be changed at runtime, but there is currently no console command to do this.
+By default it will use device 0, which is usually the most powerful card available.

 The following parts of the collision algortihm are currently GPU accelerated:

 * Vertex position calculations for skinned mesh bodies